Ex won’t sign passport application for your child? Here’s what to do …

 - The strength (or otherwise) of enduring ties between the departing parent and Australia, such as business interests, owning property, or family and close friends in the country

-- any reasons the departing parent may have to divert their travels or remain abroad, including such things as the existence of property ownership, business interests, and family and other personal ties.
+- Any reasons the departing parent may have to divert their travels or remain abroad, including such things as the existence of property ownership, business interests, and family and other personal

 You stand a reasonable chance of success if you can satisfy the Court that your travel plans are genuine.